-You can also supply up to two "promotional graphics", as 180x120 PNG or JPEG files.
-What exactly a "promotional graphic" is supposed to be is unclear, but you could use this for a logo, or a zoomed-in fragment of another screenshot, etc.
+You can also supply up to two "promotional graphics", as 180x120 PNG or JPEG files, and a "feature graphic" at 1024x500 resolution.
+How these are used is unclear, but you could use this for a logo, or a zoomed-in fragment of another screenshot, etc.